Connect with us

 I noticed a few things in the months since making this decision that I don’t think I thought about before.

-I imagined the distractions like my pets, my refrigerator, and the TV were the most surprising aspects of working from home.
+Initially, I thought that distractions like my pets, my refrigerator, and the TV were the most surprising aspects of working from home.

 I’ve also learned a lot about how people perceive work, and time, since becoming a full-time writer who works from home.